Dave’s Stage 1B Neuroendocrine Non-Small Cell Lung Cancer Story

 As a patient, you have to be your own patient advocate and in charge of your own care.

-Interestingly, it turned out I looked up the name of the oncologist he saw at UCSF, and it was one of the top guys in the world.
-And it turned out he had the same type of cancer I had.
+Interestingly, I looked up the name of the oncologist he saw at UCSF, and it was one of the top guys in the world.
+It turned out he had the same type of cancer I had.

-So each person is different and if you do feel the need, or if you feel you’re not comfortable with what you’ve been told, you should absolutely seek out a second opinion.
+Each person is different.
+If you do feel the need or if you feel you’re not comfortable with what you’ve been told, you should absolutely seek out a second opinion.